|2 servings||calories per servings 430||protein serving 16 g||carbs per serving 66 g||total fat per serving 11 g|

 • Peel and chop 1 cup onion (save any remaining onion for another use).

 • Peel and chop garlic.

 • Pick and finely chop basil and parsley leaves.

 • Discard any tough spinach stems.
 Cut or tear leaves into bite-size pieces.

 • When water boils, add pasta.
 Cook, stirring occasionally, until pasta is tender but not mushy, 7-8 minutes.

 • Place a large skillet with a lid over medium-high heat.
 Add 1 tablespoon olive oil.
 When oil is hot, add onion and garlic.
 Cook, stirring, until onion begins to become translucent, 1-2 minutes.

 • Add eggplant.
 Cook, stirring, until vegetables are lightly golden, about 4 minutes.

-• Stir in tomato, 1/2 cup reserved cooking liquid, 1/2 teaspoon kosher salt, oregano, pepper flakes (using the full amount will yield a somewhat spicy dish; use less if you prefer) and 1/2 teaspoon black pepper.
+• Stir in tomato, reserved cooking liquid, Italian herb blend, pepper flakes (using the full amount will yield a somewhat spicy dish; use less if you prefer) and 1/2 teaspoon black pepper.

 • When mixture simmers, reduce heat.
 Cook 15 minutes.